• Skip to main content

 Cover of the Library of Broken Worlds featuring a Black woman's hands holding a crystal ball with light breaking the glass on one side

-A girl matches wits with a war god in this kaleidoscopic, thought-provoking tale of oppression and the cost of peace, where stories hide within other stories, and narrative has the power to heal — or to burn everything in its path — from World Fantasy Award-winning author Alaya Dawn Johnson.
-A girl and a god, […]
+Finalist for the Ursula K. Le Guin Award!
+A girl matches wits with a war god in this kaleidoscopic, thought-provoking tale of oppression and the cost of peace, where stories hide within other stories, and narrative has the power to heal — or to burn everything in its path — from World Fantasy Award-winning author […]

 View Book